 Aleksandar Zeljić / Fall 2019

-Assistant Professor of Aeronautics and Astronautics and, by courtesy, Computer Science, Co-Director
+Assistant Professor of Aeronautics and Astronautics, and by courtesy, Electrical Engineering

 Automated Reasoning, Formal Methods, and Verification of Neural Networks